tridecco/game-board/docs/API.md

 ## Overview

-This document provides a full API reference for the `HexGrid` class, which represents a hexagonal grid using offset coordinates.
-This class allows you to create, manipulate, and query hexagonal grids of different types.
+This document provides a comprehensive guide to the API of the Tridecco Game Board library.

 ## Table of Contents